Features

 Role System #

-Define per-project permission profiles that control Claude's behavior.
+Define global permission presets that control Claude's behavior.
 Each role specifies:

 -